 - Charging stations.
 For those with rechargeable hearing aids, a charging station is essential.
 Instead of having to fiddle with the battery compartments, users can simply place their hearing aids in the cradle for a few hours to get a full day’s worth of listening time.

 Alerting devices hook up to telephones, alarm clocks, doorbells and other electronic devices.
 They alert you through a loud sound or flashing light, making you aware of an incoming phone call, a visitor at the door, etc.

 Hearing Aid Batteries

 Most hearing aids use disposable zinc-air batteries that are color- and number-coded for easy replacement.
 The type of battery needed depends on the style and size of your hearing aids and includes: 10 (yellow), 13 (orange), 312 (brown) and 675 (blue).

 On average, batteries last five to seven days depending on the size and style of your hearing aids, your degree of hearing loss, the amount of time your hearing aids are used and your listening environment.

-Total Hearing Care provides complimentary hearing aid cleaning with a battery purchase, and our prices are competitive, or ever better, than most pharmacies and grocery stores.
+Total Hearing Care provides complimentary hearing aid cleaning with a battery purchase, and our prices are competitive, or even better, than most pharmacies and grocery stores.